SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenor_MAT_File_Validator.md

 ### Creation

-This driver uses a **virtual** connection and does not require any input during element creation.
+This connector uses a **virtual** connection and does not require any input during element creation.

-However, you should follow the steps below to install the driver:
+However, you should follow the steps below to install the connector:

 - Download and install **Scilab** (32-bit version) from http://www.scilab.org/.

-  Note: the 64-bit version will not function properly with this driver.
+  Note: the 64-bit version will not function properly with this connector.

 - On every server of the cluster, add the **DotNet-Component-Scilab.dll** to the folder *C:\Skyline DataMiner\ProtocolScripts*.
-- Create a new element and select the correct driver and version.
+- Create a new element and select the correct connector and version.

 ### Configuration

-After creating the element, you can set up the driver using the following steps:
+After creating the element, you can set up the connector using the following steps:

 - On the **Configuration** page:

   - Fill in the **User**, **Domain** and **Password** required to connect to the remote servers.
 Make sure that the selected user has the necessary rights to access files on all remote servers.
   - Check that the **Local Workfolder** is set to an accessible path.
 This folder will be automatically created when data appears.

 - On the **Locations** page:

   - Use **Add New Location** to add records to the **Location Mapping** table:

-  - - Locations must be entered using the UNC path.
+    - Locations must be entered using the UNC path.
     - Make sure the path does not end with a backslash ("\\).
     - Locations must end with a folder named "Signal", "Beacon", "TB" or "WXT" (used to indicate the type of data).
     - The same location cannot be added twice.
 If this is attempted anyway, a notification will appear.